top of page

 Endometriosis is a common women’s health problem.
 In fact, it’s estimated that 10% of the female population in America will be affected by endometriosis during their reproductive years, with an incidence of 2-4%.[1]
 The condition is a very common cause of chronic pelvic pain.
 Aside from chronic pelvic pain, common symptoms of endometriosis include dyspareunia, infertility, and menstrual irregularities such as dysmenorrhea, menorrhagia, and metrorrhagia, also referred to as intermenstrual bleeding.

-Conventional treatment for endometriosis
+Conventional Treatment for Endometriosis

 The most common treatment options for endometriosis include: